DiogoRibeiro7/nosql-databases-labs/labs/lab05_replication/README.md

 - **Replica Set Configuration** – You can rebuild the environment from scratch and explain each member’s role.
 - **Read/Write Operations** – Demonstrate read preference changes and write concerns with recorded observations.
 - **Failover Handling** – Perform a manual `rs.stepDown()` and document how your app reacts.
-- **Monitoring & Maintenance** – Capture replication lag output plus any alerts/watchdogs you configured.
+- **Monitoring & Maintenance** – Capture replication lag output via `monitor_replication.js`, inspect oplog window, and note any alerts/watchdogs you configured.
 - **Documentation** – Summarize procedures and results in `NOTES.md` or companion files.

 If you can repeat these steps without referencing the instructions, you've internalized the practice goals.